Australian Citizenship Ceremonies

 Cannot attend a citizenship ceremony?

-Schedule of Australian Citizenship Ceremonies for 2016
+Schedule of Australian Citizenship Ceremonies

 Becoming a citizen represents a commitment to Australia and its people.
 It gives a sense of belonging because you can fully participate in all aspects of Australian life.